rohityalavarthi/Machine-Learning/README.md

 Repository for Coursera MOOC Practical Machine Learning

-Note: this is the master branche with the source files.
+Note: this is the master branche with the source file, the project file and the markdown file.

-The  compiled HTML file with analysis: https://github.com/PiAir/predmachlearn/tree/gh-pages
+The  compiled HTML file with the analysis: https://github.com/PiAir/predmachlearn/tree/gh-pages

-View the HTML page with the online using: https://piair.github.io/predmachlearn/project.html
+You can view the HTML page with the analysis online using: https://piair.github.io/predmachlearn/project.html